PoojaChinu/myFlix-client/README.md

 The MyFlix-Client project is a single-page, responsive application built using React, designed for movie enthusiasts who want to explore and save information about various movies.
 This client-side application interfaces with an existing server-side REST API and database, forming a complete full-stack JavaScript project utilizing the MERN stack (MongoDB, Express, React, and Node.js).

+## Live Demo

+You can view the live demo of the MyFlix-Client at: [MyFlix-Client Live Demo](https://pooja-porwal-myflix.netlify.app/login)

 ### Features

 ### Main View:

 Returns all movies to the user (each movie item with an image and title).
-Allows filtering the list of movies with a search feature.
 Ability to select a movie for more details.
 Ability to log out.
 Ability to navigate to Profile View.